asnoskov/crud-api/readme.md

 ## How to start the application

-1. Run 'npm run start:dev' script to run application in development mode (it will watch changes and rebuild app automaticaly).
+Run 'npm run start:dev' script to run application in development mode (it will watch changes and rebuild app automaticaly).

+Value of port on which application is running stored in .env file.

 ## How to start tests